counter-flow/bigspring-hugo-startup-theme/exampleSite/content/english/_index.md

     - name : "Best Practices as Code" icon : "ti-github" content : "Best practices and processes are in code.
-Developers can participate and suggest changes through Pull Request"
+Participate and suggest changes through Pull Request"

 ######################### Service #####################
 service: